John Kpera

 John Atom Kpera (born 3 January 1941) was the first Military Governor of Anambra State in Nigeria from March 1976 to July 1978, after it had been created from the old East Central State during the military regime of General Olusegun Obasanjo.
 Later he was Military Governor of Benue State from January 1984 to August 1985 during the military regime of Major-General Muhammadu Buhari.

 Background

 John Atom Kpera was born on 3 January 1941 in Mbatierev, Gboko Local Government Area in what is now Benue State.
 He attended Katsina-Ala College, now Government College Katsina-Ala, (1956–1961) for his secondary education.
-After joining the army he attended the Haile Selasie Military Academy, Ethiopia in 1962 for his Military Cadet Training, and was commissioned as 2nd Lieutenant in the Corps of Engineers in 1965.
+After joining the army he attended the Haile Selasie Military Academy, Ethiopia in 1962 for his Military Cadet Training, and was initially allocated to airforce training before transferring to infantry training.
+He was commissioned as 2nd Lieutenant in the Corps of Engineers in 1965 on his return to Nigeria.
 He held various command and staff appointments including Engineers Brigade Commander, Squadron Commander, Regimental Commander, and Commander, Corps of Engineers.

 He played a role in Nigeria's first military coup on 15 January 1966, helping Chukwuma Kaduna Nzeogwu in an attempt to overthrow the Northern Region government.
+During the coup he operated under Captain Ben Gbulie securing the broadcasting station in Kaduna.
+He has said he did not know it was a coup until he left the broadcasting station and reported to Major Nzeogwu who told him about the change.
 The coup did not succeed in its aims, but led to Major-General Johnson Aguiyi-Ironsi assuming power in the first Nigerian military government.